michalroj/html_css_toc/README.md

 # Examples

-The example article using this approach is [example.html](example.html).
+An example article using this approach is [example.html](example.html).

 The generated PDF is [example.pdf](example.pdf).